What does a building manager do for your off plan property?

 Acting as a consultant

-A facilities manager can explain complex regulations and standards.
+A building manager can explain complex regulations and standards.
 When repairs are needed, they can also help you understand what’s required and why it's important.

 The bottom line: what's in it for you